intel/confidential-computing-zoo/documents/readthedoc/docs/source/Solutions/tdx-hfl/tdx-hfl.md

 ```

 ### Transfer Encrypted Model Files to Trusted Node
 Transfer the LUKS encrypted partition (`/root/vfs`) of the ps0 and worker0 containers to a trusted node.
+(The VM's `/home` directory is mounted to each container at `/home/host-home` to facilitate the file transfer for demonstration purposes.)

 From the trusted node, as the root user, decrypt the encrypted storage.
 Replace `<path to vfs file>` with the path to the vfs file.